+Atle Oglend

-Atle Oglend, Department of Industrial Economics, University of Stavanger regime follows several years of consistently falling prices.
+Department of Industrial Economics, University of Stavanger, Stavanger, Norway

+□ The price of farmed Atlantic salmon from Norway has increased in recent years.
+This new regime follows several years of consistently falling prices.
 At the same time price volatility has increased substantially.
-This paper models the volatility of salmon prices and establishes empirically that volatility is on an increasing trend.
+This article models the volatility of salmon prices and establishes empirically that volatility is on an increasing trend.
 Further empirical analysis suggests that the volatility trend is largely accounted for by the common trend in other food prices relevant to salmon, including meats, cereals, oils and fish meal observed in recent years.
 Other potentially contributing factors to volatility are also discussed.
-This includes the role of the 2005 maximum total allowable biomass restriction, the increasing use of bilateral contracts.
+This includes the role of the 2005 maximum total allowable biomass restriction, the 2006 introduction of the Fish Pool ASA futures market for salmon, the Chilean Salmon crisis and the increasing use of bilateral contracts.